NatWeiss/ValTree/README.md

 To Do
 -----

-1. Add the ability to comment.
-2. Add the ability to get siblings as a vector.
+1. Add the ability to get siblings as a vector.

 License
 -------